The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 What Is a 9/80 Schedule?

-A 9/80 work schedule allows employees to work nine hours daily but spread their 80-hour two-week period across four days instead of the usual five.
-This means employees work nine hours a day but get an extra day off every two weeks.
+A 9/80 work schedule allows employees to work nine hours daily but spread their 80-hour, two-week period across four days instead of the usual five.
+This means employees work nine-hour days but get an extra day off every two weeks.
 This schedule is especially beneficial for employees looking for a better work-life balance and more control over their time.

 As we mentioned before, a 9/80 work schedule consists of two-week periods in which employees work nine-hour days (for a total of 72 hours) and one eight-hour day, which adds up to 80 hours in two weeks.